The Model XML File

 As shown in the Getting Started guide, the Converter utility inside HOOPS Communicator can be used to convert your native models into stream cache.
 However, Converter can control and generate additional data outputs depending on additional command line parameters.
 A full list of command line parameters can be found here.

 In addition to generating stream cache files, HOOPS Converter can parse a model file, assign unique IDs to each part, and build an XML file based on that data.
 You can then correlate these model parts with your external data and incorporate it into HOOPS Web Viewer using those unique IDs.
-The XML file is generated during the conversion process if HOOPS Converter is passed the output_xml_assemblytree argument.
+The XML file is generated during the conversion process if HOOPS Converter is passed the --output_xml_assemblytree option.

 In the data/xml subdirectory, you will find several converted models in XML form.
 You can use Converter to convert any supported models to SCS, and additionally, generate the XML assembly tree file and thumbnail image.
 Ensure that you are not only running this command from the tutorial directory, but that you are also replacing the {license-key} variable with your own.
 To convert the Moto model for example, your command would look similar to the following: